MaxNickell/MaxNickell/README.md

 I’m passionate about building AI-powered systems that blend intelligent automation with thoughtful user experience—eliminating mindless tasks while encouraging user trust and adoption.

-🔭 **Currently Working On:** Leading development of Zibt, a smart alarm app now live on the App Store.

-🌱 **Currently Learning:** Natural language processing, AI agents, techniques in computer vision, and statistical machine learning.

-🧪 **Research:** Conducting research at Purdue on visual reasoning and computer vision, developing a novel multimodal pipeline.

 ---

 ### 💻 Technical Skills